Droughts over: Drexel, Rutgers lead charge back to NCAAs

 Rutgers had a taste of March success in the 1970s under coach Tom Young when they played in four tournaments from 1975-1983 and reached the 1976 Final Four.

-The playing field between perennial power programs with their Hall of Fame coaches and one-and-done first-rounders and the everyone else was somewhat flattened this season.
+The playing field between perennial power programs with their Hall of Fame coaches and one-and-done first-rounders and everyone else was somewhat flattened this season.
 In other cases, it was finding the right coach.

 Before Dennis Gates was hired in 2019, Cleveland State’s program had endured five straight seasons of at least 21 losses.
 The Horizon League champs went 19-7 and might lean on their postseason past when they play second-seeded Houston.